zangrand/ansible-k8s/README.md

 $ pip install shade
 ```

-Add your SSH key to the ssh-agent
+Add your SSH key to the ssh-agent.
+Please use the same OpenStack .pem file to access your VM using ssh -i

 ```
 # eval "$(ssh-agent -s)"
 Agent pid 59566

-# specify the same OpenStack .pem file you use to access your VM using ssh -i
 # ssh-add ~/your_cert.pem
 ```